-5. On recent algorithms for solving symmetric indefinite systems of equations.
+6 On recent algorithms for solving symmetric indefinite systems of equations

 We now report on recent improvements in solving symmetric indefinite systems of linear equations that have significantly changed sparse direct as well as preconditioning methods.
-One key role that made these approaches successful is played by the use of symmetric matchings that we review in Section 5.2.
+One key to the success of these approaches is the use of symmetric matchings, which we review in section 6.2.

-5.1.
-Sparse direct factorization methods.
-For a long time dynamic pivoting has been a central point for nonsymmetric sparse linear solvers to gain stability.
+6.1 Sparse direct factorization methods

+For a long time, dynamic pivoting has been a central tool by which nonsymmetric sparse linear solvers gain stability.
 Therefore, improvements in speeding up direct factorization methods were limited to the uncertainties that have arisen from using pivoting.
-Certainly techniques like the column elimination tree [19, 34] have been a useful tool to predict the sparsity pattern despite pivoting.
-However, in the symmetric case the situation becomes more complicated since only symmetric reorderings applied to both, columns and rows, are required and no a-priori choice of pivots is given.
-This makes it almost impossible to predict the elimination tree in a sensible manner and the use of cache-oriented level-3 BLAS [20, 21] was impossible.
+Certain techniques, like the column elimination tree [21, 36], have been useful for predicting the sparsity pattern despite pivoting.
+However, in the symmetric case the situation becomes more complicated since only symmetric reorderings, applied to both columns and rows, are required, and no a priori choice of pivots is given.
+This makes it almost impossible to predict the elimination tree in a sensible manner, and the use of cache-oriented level-3 BLAS [22, 23] is impossible.

-With the introduction of symmetric maximum weighted matchings [22] as alternative to complete pivoting it is now possible to treat symmetric indefinite systems almost similar to symmetric positive definite systems.
-This allows the prediction of fill using the elimination tree [31] and thus to set up the data structures that are required to predict dense submatrices (also known as supernodes).
+With the introduction of symmetric maximum weighted matchings [24] as an alternative to complete pivoting, it is now possible to treat symmetric indefinite systems similarly to how we treat symmetric positive definite systems.
+This allows us to predict fill using the elimination tree [33], and thus allows us to set up the data structures that are required to predict dense submatrices (also known as supernodes).
 This in turn means that one is able to exploit level-3 BLAS applied to the supernodes.
-Consequently, the classical Bunch-Kaufman pivoting approach [12] need to be performed only inside the supernodes.
+Consequently, the classical Bunch-Kaufman pivoting approach [14] needs to be performed only inside the supernodes.

-This approach has recently been successfully implemented in the sparse direct solver PARDISO [57] and as a major consequence, this novel approach has improved the sparse indefinite solver to become almost as efficient as its symmetric positive analogy.
-Certainly for the Anderson problem studied here, PARDISO is about 2 orders of magnitude more efficient than previously used direct solvers [27].
-We also note that the idea of symmetric weighted matchings can be carried over to incomplete factorization methods with similar success [38].
+This approach has recently been successfully implemented in the sparse direct solver Pardiso [60, 59].
+As a major consequence of this novel approach, the sparse indefinite solver has been improved to become almost as efficient as its symmetric positive analogy.
+Certainly for the Anderson problem studied here, Pardiso is about two orders of magnitude more efficient than previously used direct solvers [29].
+We also note that the idea of symmetric weighted matchings can be carried over to incomplete factorization methods with similar success [40].

-5.2.
-Symmetric weighted matchings as an alternative to complete pivoting techniques.
-Symmetric weighted matchings [22, 24], which will be explained in detail in Section 6.2, can be viewed as a preprocessing step that rescales the original matrix and at the same time improves the block diagonal dominance.
-By this strategy, all entries are at most one in modulus and in addition the diagonal blocks are either 1×1 scalars a{ii} such that $|a{ii}| = 1$ (in exceptional cases we will have $a{ii} = 0$) or they are 2×2 blocks
+6.2 Symmetric weighted matchings as an alternative to complete pivoting techniques

+Symmetric weighted matchings [24, 26], which will be explained in detail in section 7.2, can be viewed as a preprocessing step that rescales the original matrix and at the same time improves the block diagonal dominance.
+By this strategy, all entries are at most one in modulus, and, in addition, the diagonal blocks are either $1 \times 1$ scalars $a{ii}$ such that $|a{ii}| = 1$ (in exceptional cases we will have $a{ii} = 0$ ) or $2 \times 2$ blocks

-Although this strategy does not necessarily ensure that symmetric pivoting like in Ref.
-[12] is unnecessary, it is nevertheless likely to waive dynamic pivoting during the factorization process.
-It has been shown in [24] that based on symmetric weighted matchings the performance of the sparse symmetric indefinite multifrontal direct solver MA57 is improved significantly, although a dynamic pivoting strategy by Duff and Reid [25] was still present.
-Recent results in [57] have shown that the absence of dynamic pivoting does not harm the method anymore and that therefore symmetric weighted matchings can be considered as alternative to complete pivoting.
+Although this strategy does not necessarily ensure that symmetric pivoting, as in [14], is unnecessary, it is nevertheless likely to waive dynamic pivoting during the factorization process.
+It has been shown in [26] that, based on symmetric weighted matchings, the performance of the sparse symmetric indefinite multifrontal direct solver MA57 is improved significantly, although a dynamic pivoting strategy by Duff and Reid [27] was still present.
+Recent results in [59] have shown that the absence of dynamic pivoting does not harm the method anymore and that, therefore, symmetric weighted matchings can be considered as an alternative to complete pivoting.